 A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts with.
 Your plan must cover urgently needed services and only charge you in-network cost-sharing.
 Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits such as annual checkups are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+However, medically necessary routine provider visits such as annual checkups are not considered urgently needed even if you are deemed medically necessary by a health care provider.

-You are covered for urgently needed care worldwide.
-See "Worldwide emergency/urgent coverage" later in this section for more detail. \$5 copay per visit for Medicare-covered urgently needed Primary Care Provider visits.
+\$0 copay per visit for Medicare-covered urgently needed Primary Care Provider visits.